 - 1. Select the appropriate tube size for the patient. - 2.
 Check the tube for proper inflation and deflation. - 3.
 Completely deflate the tube prior to insertion. - 4.
 Lubricate with a water-soluble jelly. - 5.
 Pre-Oxygenate the patient with 100% Oxygen - 6.
 Insert the LMA into the hypopharynx until resistance is met. - 7.
 Inflate the cuff until a seal is obtained. - 8.
 Connect the LMA to an ambu bag and assess for breath sounds and air entry. - 9.
 Confirm tube placement using end-tidal CO2 detector or esophageal bulb device. - 10.
 Monitor oxygen saturation with pulse oximetry and heart rhythm with ECG - 11.
-It is strongly recommended that the airway (if equipment is available) be monitored continuously through Capnography and Pulse Oximetry. - 12.
+EtCO2 monitoring is mandatory following placement of a BIAD once available on scene - 12.
 Re-verify LMA placement after every move and upon arrival in the ED - 13.
 Document the procedure, time, and result (success) on/with the patient care report (PCR) - 14.
 It is strongly recommended that an Airway Evaluation Form be completed with any BIAD use.